 - Bee Sweet Citrus (Fowler, CA)

 The Anteatery, Pippin Commons, Zot N Go P.O.D.
-Market, and the Bren Events Center, including concessions, are all Zero Waste facilities that compost and recycle all materials!
+Market, and the Bren Events Center, including concessions, are all Zero Waste facilities that compost and recycle at least 90% of their materials!
 All service-ware is reusable in the dining commons, including cups, plates, and utensils.
 Additionally, recycling bins are available at all retail dining locations to dispose of your recyclable items, such as glass and plastic bottles.
 These efforts ensure that we minimize our footprint on the environment while also maximizing global sustainability.

-We also practice post-consumer waste diversion at Phoenix Food Court, East Food Court, and BC's Cavern Food Court.
+We also practice post-consumer waste diversion at Phoenix Food Court, West Food Court, East Food Court, and BC's Cavern Food Court.
+Starting in Fall 2018, we introduced new recycling bins in West Food Court (pictured above).
+In traditional recycling bins, liquids and ice can contaminate paper products and render them non-recyclable.
+These new bins allow guests to pour their liquids and ice down the first compartment and disposing their cup, lid, and other clean plastics and paper in the other.
+Starting February 2019, these bins will be available in East Food Court.
 If you're ever unsure where your waste goes when you dine at any of these locations, just look for our helpful signs.
 All the items on these signs come directly from the respective food court to make it easier for you to see what goes where and help contribute to the goal of reaching Zero Waste.